yesezra/printerclub/README.md

 # Requirements

-* A Raspberry Pi (or similar linux server) that is always running
+* A Raspberry Pi (or similar linux server) that is always running (macOS or Windows/WSL support will be added if there is sufficient interest)
-* A printer, either connected to the Raspberry Pi on the same local network
+* A printer, either connected to the Raspberry Pi or on the same local network.
+The printer must be supported by CUPS (most are these days)
 * A Gmail or other email account used to receive messages
 * One or more friends to send you messages

 # How it Works

 Printerclub is a bash script that checks your email account for new messages that meet certain conditions (by default emails with the word "printme" in the subject line).
-Set up to run periodically, it will download new messages, extract the attachments, then the attachments to your printer.
+Set up to run periodically, it will download new messages, extract the attachments, then print the attachments on your printer.
 That's it!

 # Setup